 The weather in the Amazon Jungle being quite unpredictable, we were caught in a downpour at the beginning of our paddleboard ride, but honestly, the whole jungle experience wouldn't have been complete without a torrential rain at some point!

 After getting changed to dryer clothes, we got some free time in the lodge before lunch.
-I was pleased to realize that they are concerned about eco-friendliness/sustainability, for instance, electricity is available only for a few hours everyday to charge our cameras or phones.
-There was no coverage or wi-fi, making for a stay totally disconnected from the rest of the world.
-One unique characteristic from the lodge, Andrés explained, is that the staff is part of a local community, each member having a specific role in the project: boat driver, cook, manager… The objective being to educate the local community to care about the jungle, to teach some of them English so that they can become guides themselves, to show them the potential of ecotourism compared to oil or palm exploitation.
+I was pleased to realize that they are concerned about eco-friendliness/sustainability.
+For instance, electricity is available only for a few hours every day to charge our cameras or phones.
+There was no coverage or wi-fi, enabling us to stay totally disconnected from the rest of the world.
+One unique characteristic from the lodge, Andrés explained, is that the staff is part of a local community.
+Each member has a specific role in the project: boat driver, cook, manager… The objective is to educate the local community to care about the jungle, to teach English to some of them so that they can become guides themselves, and to show them the potential of ecotourism compared to oil or palm exploitation.

 We then went on another walk in the jungle, by day this time.
-Once again seeing all sorts of insects and getting some survival tips and explanations from our guide Andrés.
+Once again, we got to see all sorts of insects and get some survival tips and explanations from our guide Andrés.

 It was then time to go on another jungle exploration by foot, guided by the one and only Andrés.
 We visited another part of the jungle with giant trees that we had not seen in our previous explorations.
-It felt like I was so small compared to the giant roots and I realized that I was indeed in the middle of the Amazon Jungle.
+I felt so small compared to the giant roots and I realized that I was indeed in the middle of the Amazon Jungle.

-Back from our walk, we sat and relaxed in the common area of the lodge, and played some card games.
-It was a nice bonding activity and I was thankful for the lack of wi-fi which led to nobody ever being stuck on their phone and to everybody enjoying the moment together!
+Back from our walk, we sat and relaxed in the common area of the lodge and played some card games.
+It was a nice bonding activity, and I was thankful for the lack of wi-fi because nobody was stuck to their phone, and everybody was enjoying the moment together!

 Already time to leave this little natural paradise disconnected from reality.
 Before leaving, we did one last activity: climbing to the top of the bird watching tower, situated just a few minutes away from the lodge by canoe.
 One of our last chances to see the birds of the jungle from up close and to get an amazing view from the canopy.